skounouho/UQ-ROM/README.md

 UPDATE: Eigen now checks the C++ standard used by CMake.
 To avoid errors, change the minimum CXX_STANDARD in `lammps/cmake/CMakeLists.txt` from 11 to 17.

+The files in `matlab` are for running the sampling in parallel.
+(Currently, the C++ code can only sample in serial.)
+Using this code is recommended.
+To use this code, include the `matlab` directory in your simulation directory.
+Modify the simulation parameters in `sampling.m` and change the path to the ROBs from your reference potentials and to your samples ROB directory.
+Then run `sampling.m`.

 ## Background

 The goal of proper orthogonal decomposition is to take a complex system of seemingly random vectors and extract some kind of order from the chaos.
 This is done by modeling the trajectory of each particle as a function of a spatially-dependent function and a time-dependent coefficient.